 Helen is the executive director of the Emergency Food Network.
 Part of the money the EFN raises goes to FISH Food Banks.

 Wine is not included at the food banks, but it was provided at the fund raiser.
 Normally, I might have one beer and/or perhaps a sip of wine, but at this event they had a Riesling, which was perfect.
 I had two glasses.

 Most of the people attending the fundraiser were women.
 At other events I've been to at the Yacht Club, there is usually a long line at the bar for mixed drinks.
 With mostly women, I saw no lines.
 People could stop at the window, choose a glass and move on.
 Servers could also bring you a glass at your table.
 I liked that.

 While Peg looked at the auction items and bought raffle tickets, I went through the food line twice.
 The first time through I got enough to sample and share with Peg and then went through again for what I really enjoyed the first time through.

 I love bacon wrapped water chestnuts.
 Someone next to me in line remarked how she had never had them before, but was loving them.
 The sweet and sour meatballs were very good, also.
 There were also pieces of French bread with melted cheese.
 A bowl of marinara sauce was in the middle of the serving tray.
 I spooned a little of the meatball sauce on mine and it was excellent.
 The baked salmon was moist and the helpings were generous.

 In short supply were the loganberries on the fruit plate.
-I wanted to hog them all, but I held back.
-Each time I took a three or four.
+I wanted to hog them all, but held back.
+Each time I took three or four.
 They were about an inch and a half in length.
 One was a little tart, but the others were nicely sweet with just a touch of tang.

 Ongoing individual support and advocacy where women can share their stories and speak their truth in a compassionate, non-judgmental setting,